 If you or a loved one recently suffered any type of brain injury due to the negligence of another party, your family likely faces significant economic hardship from the resulting damages.
 Brain injuries are serious injuries that typically require expensive immediate treatment as well as ongoing care.
 A brain injury may also force the victim to miss work for an extended time during recovery, and he or she will lose the wages from those lost work days.
 A brain injury may result in a permanent disability that prevents the victim from working at all in the future, and he or she may require constant in-home medical care following the injury.

 Many types of brain injuries are possible, and the term brain injury applies to any damage to the brain that occurs from external forces.
-Some brain injuries result from natural causes, such as birth defects, but acquired birth injuries from external causes may constitute grounds for a brain injury lawsuit in Boston.
+Some brain injuries result from natural causes, such as birth defects, but acquired birth injuries from external causes may constitute grounds for a lawsuit with a Boston personal injury attorney.

 A brain injury is any harm that affects the brain, be it from a fall, a severe cut, or the effects of a collision.
 Some brain injuries result from complications during childbirth, and other common causes include sports accidents, motor vehicle crashes, and swimming accidents.
 It is important to remember that not every brain injury is a physical injury or penetrating wound.
 Some brain injuries can occur from reactions to anesthesia, oxygen deprivation, or as secondary causes from other injuries.

 The brain is the control center of the human body and any injury to the brain can have serious and long-lasting effects.
 According to the Center for Disease Control and Prevention, a traumatic brain injury is caused by an impact to the head which disrupts the normal functioning of the brain.
 Traumatic brain injuries (TBI) contribute to a substantial number of deaths and is one of the leading causes of permanent disability in the United States every year.